ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 We also added:

 1. `"patch": "npm version patch"`: To change the `patch` number.
-(If run in a git repo, it will also create a version commit and tag)
+(If run in a git repo, the `npm version patch`command  will also create a version commit and tag)
 2. `"patch:publish": "npm run patch; git push; npm publish"` to change the patch number, push the changes to GitHub and publish the repo
 3. `"patch:publish:production:test": "npm run patch:publish; npm run production:test"` to publish the module and run the tests in production mode